Kamran-Afzali/Kamran-Afzali.github.io/_posts/2026-05-25-Seasonal_D_STAN.md

 One of the most useful things you can do here is to go beyond point estimates and shade credible intervals around each component.
 Something like `apply(posterior$mu, 2, quantile, probs = c(0.05, 0.95))` gives you the 5th and 95th percentiles of the trend at each time point, which you can plot as a ribbon.
 In practice, these intervals tend to widen at the edges of the observed data and in periods where the trend is changing direction quickly — exactly where you'd want to know your uncertainty is high.

+## What comes next?

-The model above is simple but it serves as a foundation for a range of more realistic applications.
+The model above is simple but it serves as a foundation for a range of more complex models.
 A natural first extension is to introduce a **local linear trend**, which adds a time-varying slope $\(\nu_t\)$ alongside the level:

 $\[
 \mu_t = \mu_{t-1} + \nu_{t-1} + \eta_t, \quad \nu_t = \nu_{t-1} + \zeta_t